Environmental Initiatives

 Aircraft fly by using the surplus thrust generated by the engines minus the resistance of the aircraft to climb or accelerate.
 In other words, if you fly at high speeds, the rate of climb will worsen to the extent that excess thrust is used for acceleration, and it will take longer to reach cruising altitude.
 The higher the altitude, the stronger the westerly winds become, so the fuel consumption for the entire flight will depend on the strength of the headwind at cruising altitude.
 There are two options: a gradual climb at high speed to shorten the flight time at cruising altitude where the westerly winds are strong (climbing: high fuel consumption, cruising: short flight time), or a rapid climb at low speed to lengthen the flight time at cruising altitude (climbing: low fuel consumption, cruising: long flight time).
 These are verified using a flight simulator and are utilized in daily operations.

-In order to reduce the impact of aircraft noise on the surrounding areas, each airport has a takeoff procedure that reduces noise.
-Different takeoff procedures are set for each airport depending on the conditions around the airport, but when multiple procedures are set, the takeoff procedure that consumes less fuel is implemented.
-As an example, if NADP1 (Noise Abatement Departure Procedure 1) and NADP2 are possible, implementing NADP2 can reduce fuel consumption by 8L (15lb) from takeoff to an altitude of 3000m (10000ft).
+To reduce the impact of aircraft noise on the surrounding area, each airport has a takeoff procedure that reduces noise.
+Different takeoff procedures are set for each airport depending on the situation around the airport, but if multiple procedures are set, the takeoff procedure that consumes less fuel is used.
+For example, if NADP1 (Noise Abatement Departure Procedure 1) and NADP2 are possible, using NADP2 can reduce fuel consumption by 8L (15lb) from takeoff to an altitude of 3000m (10000ft).

-Some airports have a high-standard approach method that utilizes GPS, called the RNP AR approach.
-The FDA has received special permission for the aircraft and pilots required to perform this approach method.
-The RNP AR approach is characterized by a circular route that is set until just before landing, and the route can be safely flown using the navigation system, making it possible to safely fly the shortest route along the mountain valleys even at airports surrounded by mountains, such as Shinshu Matsumoto Airport.
-By implementing the RNP AR approach at Shinshu Matsumoto Airport, it is possible to reduce fuel consumption by 120L (200lb) compared to other approach methods.
+Some airports have established a high-standard approach procedure that utilizes GPS, known as the RNP AR approach.
+The FDA has received special permission for the aircraft and pilots required to perform this approach.
+The RNP AR approach is characterized by the fact that a circular route is set up until just before landing, and that route can be safely flown using the navigation system.
+Even at airports surrounded by mountains, such as Shinshu Matsumoto Airport, it is possible to safely fly the shortest route along the mountain slopes.
+By implementing the RNP AR approach at Shinshu Matsumoto Airport, it is possible to reduce fuel consumption by 120L (200lb) compared to other approach procedures.

 The flight operations department regularly publishes an information medium called "SMART FUEL" to visualize fuel reduction results and promote activities.